If your child has asthma, you probably understand triggers — those substances or activities that bring on breathing problems.

 Particle pollution data are graded by both year-round and short-term levels:

-- More than 47 million U.S. residents, including over a million kids with asthma, live in areas with levels of particle pollution that are unhealthy year-round.
+- More than 44 million U.S. residents, including more than 125,000 kids with asthma, live in areas with levels of particle pollution that are unhealthy year-round.

-- Almost 93 million Americans live in areas that experience too many days with short-term spikes (from several hours to several days) in particle pollution, including 2.1 million kids with asthma.
+- More than 47 million Americans live in areas that experience too many days with short-term spikes (from several hours to several days) in particle pollution, including more than 940,000 kids with asthma.

 In addition to ozone and particle pollution, other pollutants include gases such as carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 High levels of these gases can also affect lung function.

 How Poor Air Quality Affects People With Asthma